 Types of Assistantships

-Forest Business Graduate Assistantships
+Center for Forest Business Graduate Assistantships

-Center for Forest Business MFR students are eligible for Forest Business Graduate Assistantships.
+The Center for Forest Business MFR students are eligible for Forest Business Graduate Assistantships.
 These assistantships are funded through the Center for Forest Business or research grants.
 The Center for Forest Business also offers competitive research assistantships with local industry partners such as TimberMart-South and Forisk.

 The assistantship stipend amount varies but is typically paid at 33 percent time (0.33 EFT) which requires students to work 13 hours per week while enrolled in classes.
 Students do not receive funding support during academic breaks between semesters and are instead encouraged to participate in internships during the summer.

-Warnell Graduate Research Assistantships
+Faculty and Warnell Graduate Research Assistantships

 Center for Forest Business MS and PhD students are eligible for graduate research assistantships funded by research grants.
 Recipients are selected by the Principal Investigator (PI) of the grant and are required to assist the PI in research.
 The PI typically serves as the student’s Major Professor.
 The research assistantship stipend amount varies but is typically paid at 40 percent time (0.40 EFT) which requires students to work 16 hours per week throughout the entire calendar year.